Barbell Arm Workout For Pumping Up Your Biceps And Triceps

 Triceps brachii

-Triceps is a three-headed muscle opposite of the biceps and is responsible for 2/3 of upper arm mass.
+The triceps is a three-headed muscle opposite the biceps and responsible for 2/3 of upper arm mass.
 It consists of 3 parts: the medial, the lateral, and the long head.

 We will also explore a few forearm muscles that you use every day.
 Having well-defined forearms is important for looking your best.